Cards’ Pujols hits 700th home run, 4th player to reach mark

 A man wearing a blue Dodgers shirt with Hideo Nomo’s No. 16 on the back snagged the 700th homer ball.
 He was whisked under the stands as he clutched a black glove containing the historic souvenir ball to his chest.
 Prolonged negotiations went on before the man was escorted out of Dodger Stadium flanked by 10 security personnel and into a waiting SUV.

-“Souvenirs are for the fans,” Pujols said.
-“I don’t have any problem if they want to keep it.
-That’s why the fans come here, to have a special moment of history.”

-Stirring up images of his dominant days as a three-time NL MVP, Pujols hit No. 699 in the third inning, then launched No. 700 in the fourth.
+Showing the pop from his younger, dominant days, the 42-year-old Pujols hit No. 699 in the third inning, then launched No. 700 in the fourth.

 A 37-year-old Los Angeles man, Cesar Soriano, snagged No. 699.
 He turned the ball over to security after being told he could meet Pujols.